 However, a more powerful software tool for A/B testing is Optimizely.
 The tool provides many easily usable features to assist you in building your tests.
 On such tool allows you to perform multivariate testing, which is a technique to test many variables on a given web page.
 You can also create personalized experiences and target particular audiences when you unveil new designs to the visitor (including targeting different URLs, browsers, and geographic regions).

-Optimizely turns out to be a comprehensive suite of tools.
+Optimizely turns out to be a comprehensive suite of usability testing tools.
 But, it is meant for serious businesses, which is shown in the price.

-Inspector is a famous user testing software known for recording your visitors and monitoring exactly their activity on your website.
+Inspector is a famous usability testing tool known for recording your visitors and monitoring exactly their activity on your website.
 You'll learn what they click on, their mouse movements, their key-presses and scrolling.
 You will be able to watch your every visitor as closely as if you were sitting next to them.